seatable/seatable-admin-docs/docs/installation-rework/advanced/custom_certificates.md

   caddy:
     ...
     volumes:
-      - "/opt/caddy:/data/caddy"     # <-- certificates have to saved here
+      - "/opt/caddy:/data/caddy"     # <-- certificates have to be saved here
 ```

 It should look like this: